bnwolford/gwasTools/README.md

 ## AFtoMAF.r

-Convert allele frequency (AF) to minor allele frequency (MAF) in additioanl column titled MAF or custom name (--colName).
+Convert allele frequency (AF) to minor allele frequency (MAF) in additional column titled MAF or custom name (--colName).
 Requires columns with AF and an input and output file name.

 ## comparisonPlot.R